ClojureBridge/board/README.md

 Please file an issue in this repository.

 ### WIKI
-We have a [wiki](https://github.com/ClojureBridge/board/wiki) to collect information and email templates.
+[An overview of ClojureBridge and the board can be found here](https://github.com/ClojureBridge/board/blob/master/overview.md).
+We also have a [wiki](https://github.com/ClojureBridge/board/wiki) to collect information and email templates.

 #### What's next?